phillipadsmith/2014.phillipadsmith.com/_posts/2019-02-07-10-skills-that-journalists-and-entrepreneurs-have-in-common.md

 > We're living in a time where the watchdog function of journalism is being eroded.
 And the question we're facing is: What happens to society, to democracy, when that happens?
 <small>Burt Herman, Director of Innovation, Lenfest Institute for Journalism.</small>

-The implications of these shifts are really tricky because many newsroom staffers still see themselves as the victims (and they are) and not the saviors that they must become.
+The implications of these shifts are really tricky because many newsroom staffers still see themselves as the victims (and they are) and not the saviours that they must become.

 On occasion, I've overheard newsroom executives describe how the business-editorial divide in news companies has supported a "it's not my problem" mentality among many newsroom staffers.
 When hearing of financial challenges at the company, a beat reporter might think to themselves "That was _your_ responsibility, Miss or Mister.
 Management."